 Viewing Braynard's glibness in the wake of seeing the harm he had a part in creating can be enraging.
 But when I shared that with Furie, he had a different take.
 "I actually was a little delighted by that because he looked kind of like Lex Luthor, and I feel like Pepe is the real superhero of the film," the artist said.
 "You need a Lex Luthor in there just to add a little dynamic to the story.
 And I thought it was good to have somebody on that side be able to explain their point of view and uh, you know, I just took it in stride."

-"Pretty much every interview we did, we asked both questions: Why do you think frogs are such a potent image that people are attached to, and then why Pepe?"
+"Pretty much every interview we did, we were asked both questions: Why do you think frogs are such a potent image that people are attached to, and then why Pepe?"
 Jones said.
 "And it was a question that no one could really answer with any succinctness.
 I think part of this film is that people are going to have to sort of interpret 'Why Pepe?' for themselves as they watch it."

 The "Independent Lens" broadcast debut of "Feels Good Man" premieres on PBS member stations Monday, Oct.
 19 at 10 p.m.